jup-ag/rfq-webhook-toolkit/README.md

 To facilitate the integration, in this repository you will find a sample server that implements the webhook API.
 The server is written in Rust and can be found in the [`server-example`](./server-example/) directory.

 In addition, we provide a set of test suites to verify the implementation of the webhook.
-The tests, and their instructions, can be found in the [`tests`](./tests/) directory.
+The tests and their instructions can be found in the [`tests`](./tests/) directory.
+The [troubleshooting](./tests/README.md#troubleshooting) section contains the most common issues that arise during integration.

 ### Non-standard payload